Gonicku/Final_Project/final_project.md

 !["Figure 1: Fridays For Future, an organization created to support the fight against the threat of climate change."](./FridaysForFuture.jpg)

+*Figure 1: Fridays For Future, an organization created to support the fight against the threat of climate change.*

 # ***Methodology***

 ## ***I. 	Participants:***